alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ### C integration

-The intention is to write this as much as reasonbly possible in Assembler.
+The intention is to write as much as reasonbly possible in Assembler.

 - The assembler code can call into C code and does so for a few functions.
 - This is necessary otherwise using only system calls would be limiting even in the terminal.
 - You can add C functions to addons.c and call them from your assembler code.
 - Some existing use of C will be replaced with assembler over time.

+Over time I have added a bit more C code to the project, and used more c functions.

+Writing C code is not always easier than writing assembler.

 ### Interactivity